The best Interactive Voice Response services make it simple and easy to build phone menus to manage customer calls.

-Interactive Voice Response (IVR) systems are an integral part of most business phone systems and aim to provide a frustration-free caller experience by routing customer calls to the right person or department, and generally provide automated call assistance.
-They can be used to provide additional information, take payments, as part of a general on-hold messaging service to create an improved customer experience.
+Interactive Voice Response (IVR) services, are an integral part of most business phone systems (opens in new tab) and aim to provide a smooth caller experience by routing customer calls to the right person or department, and generally provide automated call assistance.
+They can be used to provide additional information, take payments, as part of a general on-hold messaging (opens in new tab) service to create an improved customer experience.

-A key advantage of IVR systems is that they can handle large call volumes much more efficiently and cheaper than having human assistants at hand.
-They can also run from your existing phone service, preventing the need for upfront hardware costs.
+A key advantage of Interactive Voice Response services is that they can handle large call volumes much more efficiently and cheaper than having human assistants at hand.
+They can also run from your existing phone service (opens in new tab), preventing the need for upfront hardware costs.
 When used well, IVR's can deliver a very cost-effective and time-saving way to connect customers with the service they need in a fully automated way.

-Additionally, as the popularity of cloud phone systems increase, IVR options are increasingly included as standard, especially with larger platforms that offer a call center software experience or even Contact Center as a Service (CCaaS).
+Additionally, with the popularity of cloud phone systems (opens in new tab) increasing, IVR options are now featured as standard, especially with larger platforms that offer a call center software (opens in new tab) experience or even Contact Center as a Service (CCaaS) (opens in new tab).

-On top of this, software-based IVR can be used to collect analytics data so you can better guage the performance of your phone system overall as well as your agents and other employees using it.
+On top of this, software-based Interactive Voice Response services can be used to collect analytics data so you can better gauge the performance of your phone system overall as well as your agents and other employees using it.
 This can allow a business to optimize the system to increase caller satisfaction and improve completion rates.

-So whether you're using a VoIP service or a hardware solution, we'll feature the best IVR systems available right now.
+So whether you're using a VoIP service (opens in new tab) or a hardware solution, we'll feature the best Interactive Voice Response services currently available.

-RingCentral Office is a cloud-based business phone system targeted at small business.
+RingCentral MVP (previously RingCentral Office) is a cloud-based business phone system targeted at small business.
 It can include a multi-level IVR feature which includes auto-attendant features.

 As a cloud-based solution it means users aren't limited to office phones but can instead use the RingCentral free apps to turn their smartphones and other mobile devices into softphones.
 If PBX phones and/or headsets are required, these can be supplied directly from RingCentral.